bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 I hope this convinces some of the remaining holdouts out there.
 Or helps anyone who can't convert their project fully to TypeScript for whatever reason.

-Edit: I wrote this as a way to move into Typescript but I have since learnt that others are using these approaches to move away from Typescript to increase their build times:
+Edit: I wrote this as a way to move into Typescript but I have since learnt that others are using these approaches to move away from Typescript to improve their build times:

 https://twitter.com/JSPartyFM/status/1534170467396816896?t=papevQ1rRGxOpFJK1f9U1A&s=19